fox-it/dissect-docs/docs/source/contributing/tooling.rst

     $ tox -e fix

 .. warning::
-    Always check the results of ``tox -e fix`` before submitting as it is possible that the suggested changes may alter the code in an unintended way.
+    Always check the results of ``tox -e fix`` before submitting as the proposed changes may not always be the most optimal solution.

 Testing documentation
 ~~~~~~~~~~~~~~~~~~~~~